nktnlx/jetbrains_python_developer/README.md

 10. To-Do List -- practiced loops, conditions and statements.
 Also learned the basics of SQLAlchemy to manage SQLite database on Python.
 The project was built using OOP.
 11. Regex Engine -- wrote an extendable regex engine that can handle basic regex syntax, including literals (a, b, c, etc.), wild-cards (.), and metacharacters (?, +, ^, $).
 Learned about the regex syntax, practiced working with parsing and slicing, and got more familiar with boolean algebra and recursion.
 12. Smart Calculator -- coded a calculator that not only adds, subtracts, and multiplies, but is also smart enough to remember your previous calculations.
 Extensively used lists, strings and dictionaries.
 Also got some experience with 2 important data structures: the stack and the queue.
 13. Honest Calculator -- working on the project, you're at first required to build a simple calculator which later on is going to motivate users to try and do the math themselves by becoming more and more honest with them.
+14. Generating Randomness -- Everyone knows that people are bad at generating random things.
+In this project, we will check this assumption using a small program that will predict "random" user actions.
+This project will teach you to work with dictionaries and lists, as well as with simple predictive models.